 potential neighboring services and their interference levels

-The spectrum information is propagated through the reference point R10 between ANC and CIS.
-The ANC may have a local copy of the information, which is periodically synchronized with CIS.
+The ANC queries the CIS for spectrum information and may have a local copy of it, which is periodically synchronized with CIS.

 Use cases

 Access network initialization

 When the access network is powered up, the network elements receive their configurations from the ANC, which receives infrastructure and basic operational configuration values from the Network Management Service and other operational parameters for shared resources from the Coordination and Information Service.
+As part of the network initialization, also the connectivity to the associated SSs and ARs is established.

 Access network re-configuration (re-initialization)

+When major changes are applied to the configuration of the AN, it may be necessary to re-initialize the whole access network infrastructure to bring configurations into a consistent state.
+In this case, the access network initialization procedure is performed when AN is already in an operational state.

+Radio channel adjustments

+When the radio systems in the NAs are checking the usage and availability of the used spectrum, the ANC or NA may decide to tune during operation to a different channel.
+Such reconfigurations do not require a complete re-initialization of the AN, but can be performed during a short service break of the NA for the reconfiguration of the radio parameters.
+To avoid termination of user sessions, the AN may inform connected TEs about the change beforehand, allowing the TE to reconnect to the NA on the new channel while maintaining the session.

+Radio reconfiguration due to expired spectrum authorization

+A reconfiguration of channel assignments may become necessary during the operation of the AN due to expiration of authorized spectrum, like the end of availability of a particular TVWS channel.
+In this case, the AN will either retrieve through the CIS a new spectrum authorization in a different band or channel and reconfigure the NAs to the new radio usage conditions after informing the connected TEs about the upcoming changes of radio configurations, or turn down the NAs operating in the expiring TVWS after informing the connected TEs about the upcoming service end.

 Functional requirements

-Access network boot-up

-The access network needs to establish the connections with the subscription services and the access routers using the configuration parameters provided by the NMS for the configuration of access networks including NA backhaul network.

 Access network configuration

-AN configuration is the provisioning of the AN with:

-Air Interface Identifier

-Service Network Identifier

-Service Identity or Session Identifier

-Security information

-Radio parameters

-Service parameters, such as QoS information

-AN configuration is under the control of ANC.
-After the AN is powered up, the ANC communicates with the NMS of the access network to get the configuration information, and then provisions the AN.
+After the AN is powered up, the ANC communicates with the NMS of the access network to get its configuration information including the interconnection information about the CIS, and triggers the initial configuration of the network elements of the AN, which is performed through the ANC based on information retrieved from NMS.

+Access network interconnection

+After establishing the basic operation of the network entities, the AN needs to establish the connections with the associated SSs and the ARs using the configuration parameters provided by the NMS for the interconnections to external functions.

 Channel selection

 Channel selection is part of NA radio configuration for tuning the receiver and transmitter to particular operating frequencies within unlicensed bands.
 Since unlicensed spectrum usually provides multiple channels, and radio devices can arbitrarily select one of these channels for operation, it may happen that several devices are operating in the same frequency channel in the same coverage area, such that interference among devices is inevitable.
 To reduce the interference with each other in the unmanaged environment, the NAs should select, during initial setup, the best operating channel with the least amount of interference.